orthopteroid/EftirlitSeven/README.md

 `defs.x` is also commented to indicate how the netlink command grammar and the use of the flags and constants all fit together.
 For more information see `e7d.c` and `netlink.c` for how these packets are sent and received.

 Launching `./e7d` will launch the interactive control daemon.
 Commands that take constant or flag parameters can use numeric values or the alias (per the defs.x file).
-Examples are (notice that constants begin with a 'c'):
+The aliases are only used in the daemon to help in communicating with the LKM - the daemon uses a simple syntax to convert the aliases into the numerical constants that are sent over netlink to the LKM.
+Examples are:
 ```
-allow cudp /bin/ping
+allow udp /bin/ping
-allow ctcp /bin/netcat
+allow tcp /bin/netcat
-allow ctcp /usr/bin/socat
+allow tcp /usr/bin/socat
-clear ctcp /usr/bin/socat
+clear tcp /usr/bin/socat
-clear callow
+clear allow
-block cudp /usr/bin/socat
+block udp /usr/bin/socat
-clear cblock
+clear block
+set mode disable
+get mode
+query
+query allow
+query block
+quit
+disconnect
 ```

-Partial protocol and path matches (experimental!) are supported with the cany psuedo-protocol and by a trailing / in the path. like:
+Partial protocol and path matches (both experimental!) are supported with the `any` psuedo-protocol or with a trailing / in the path. like:
 ```
-allow cany /bin/
+allow any /bin/
-block ctcp /usr/bin/
+block tcp /usr/bin/
 ```

+Of course, all the actual constants for interacting with the LKM are also in the defs.x file and could be used by any other daemon implementation without needing the aliases.

 ## LKM log output

 For typical LKM log output on a low-end machine (around the time of commit ab016a2439e9b96b335fbaf1124f9f08164f25fc), see the file typical-log-output.txt